Contact the NJ Historical Commission

 purchase breakfast and lunch on the 22nd if you wish.
 Please indicate if you will purchase your breakfast and lunch on the registration form.
 The reception on the 21st is free and sponsored by

 Exhibit Space will be available but it is at a premium.
 We can only accommodate thirty, six-foot tables.
 Tables will be available on a first-come, first-served basis.
 You may request an exhibit

 Registration: Registration for the NJ Forum is no longer available online.
 Please contact the Commission at 609-292-6062.

 Cancellations must be received in writing by close of business on November 19th.
 Registrants who do not inform the Commission of cancellation will be responsible for payment even if they do not attend.
 Email Janet Field at Janet.Field@sos.nj.gov to cancel your registration.

-Kean University is located at 1000 Morris Avenue, Union, NJ 07083.
-The conference will be offered in the New Jersey Center for Science, Technology and Mathematics (NJCSTM) Building.
+The conference will be offered in the New Jersey Center for Science, Technology and Mathematics (NJCSTM) Building which is located next to Liberty Hall Museum.
 Parking will be available in the Science, Technology, Engineering and Mathematics (STEM) Lot.